One-off prescriptions which are not regularly repeated are known as 'acute' prescriptions.

 If you telephone the surgery for an acute prescription our reception staff will need to know:

 - WHO is the prescription for (name, address, date of birth, phone number)

 - HOW LONG have the symptoms been present?

 - ALLERGIES Is the patient allergic to any medications?

 - MEDICATIONS Is the patient already taking any medication including homeopathic medication, or over the counter items?

 How to Order Your Acute Medication

-You may order your acute medication by telephoning as soon as possible in the day.
+You may order your acute medication by telephoning after 10am daily.
 Acute prescriptions are always issued at the discretion of the doctor.